rsjk/RandomTiming/Timing/README.md

 ### Final Implementation
 ![](https://github.com/rsjk/RandomTiming/blob/master/Timing/screenshots/full_implementaion.PNG)
 Now the script pings a server a ping_amount of times and averages the times.
-Results are printing to the command line and written to a file.
+Results are printed to the command line and written to a file "timing_test_log.txt".
 The script takes a file with the IPs/URLs separated by new lines as a program argument.
 To run the script from the command line, execute the command "python3 timing.py [name of file]".
 A file with our random number generator IPs/URLs called urls.txt is available to test in the [repository](https://github.com/rsjk/RandomTiming/blob/master/Timing/timing.py).

 ## Requirements
 The following are required to run timing.py: